- Module Code:

 - Year 2, Year 3 or Year 4

 - Full Year

-- have a critical understanding of the core assumptions underlying competing approaches to macroeconomic modelling, such as Neoclassical, Monetarist, New Keynesian, Post Keynesian and Marxist approaches.
+- a critical understanding of the core assumptions underlying particular macroeconomic models;

-- critically comment on current macroeconomic policy debates.
+- an ability to critically comment on current macroeconomic policy debates.

 Method of assessment